Hachirō Arita: After the Banquet case

-Arita was a well-known political figure and his adultery with the hostess of a Ginza nightclub was publicized by the novel Utage no ato (宴のあと, After the Banquet) by Yukio Mishima.
+The relationship between Arita and Terui, and the circumstances of the 1959 election served as the model for the novel Utage no ato (宴のあと, After the Banquet) by Yukio Mishima.
 After its publication in 1960, Arita sued Mishima for invasion of privacy.
-The Tokyo District Court ruled in favor of Arita in 1963, marking the first time the right to privacy of a public figure had been recognized by a Japanese court.
+The Tokyo District Court ruled in favor of Arita in September 1964, marking the first time the right to privacy of a public figure had been recognized by a Japanese court.